BestSens/gd32-cmake-example/README.md

 I've also commented out the documentation building for lwip in the ENET example to don't require doxygen to configure.

+I've removed '&'s from USART Example paths as they are note compatible with CMake.

 ## Dependencies
 To build this package you need a working GNU Arm Embedded Toolchain (tested with 10.3-2021.10), CMake and a build system installed.
 I'm using Ninja in my examples.